X links for student teachers.

 the 2011 pilot study (298 schools) revealed that only 32% of the children

-were able to decode simple words with reasonable accuracy using phonics alone.
+were able to decode simple words accurately using phonics alone.
 The

 following year, the 1st actual check flagged up that nearly half (42%) of year 1